On the evolution by fractional mean curvature: Comparison principle

 \section{Comparison principle}

 In this section we show that two surfaces evolving under fractional mean curvature flow that are initially nested remain nested while the evolution is smooth.
-More precisely, we have the following comparison result:
+To state the result, we will consider two evolving surfaces, say~$E_t$ and~$F_t$, and we use the notation for points~$x(\cdot,t)\in \partial E_t$ and $y(\cdot,t)\in \partial F_t$.
+Then, we have the following comparison result: